-Each year, Middle School students put down their class books and engage in meaningful and impactful community service on Make-A-Difference Day.
+Each year, Middle School students put down their class books and engage in meaningful and impactful acts of community service and community relationship-building.
 Students and faculty volunteer with St. Mary's Food Bank, Feed My Starving Children, Children's First Academy, and more to support those who need it and expose our students to the challenges of the outside world.
 Ongoing, meaningful follow-up with the organizations continues throughout the year, ensuring PCDS Middle School students can understand the impact of their volunteer work.

 Across disciplines and grade levels, Middle School students appreciate and fondly remember the many seminal class projects that bolster their learning.
 The 5th Grade Magazine Project, for example, is a months-long interdisciplinary project involving writing, research, reading, and art to produce a biographical magazine on a historical figure.
 Similarly fantastic projects occur each year, from 6th Grade Ted Talks, to the 7th Grade Bridge Project, to the 8th Grade Speeches, that both further students' learning and awareness of self.